RP

 Look for

-(15 oz) cans black beans, drained and rinsed should match the method cue
+(15 oz) cans black beans, drained and rinsed should look ready

 Assemble the tacos: spoon the black bean mixture onto each tortilla, top with cabbage slaw, avocado slices, a drizzle of chipotle crema, and a scattering of fresh cilantro.